What is Counselling?

 Why Study Counselling?

-What Does It Take to Study Counselling or to Become a Counsellor?
+What Does It Take to Study Counselling or Become a Practitioner of It?

-How Do You Choose a School or Course in Counselling?
+How to Choose a School or Course in Counselling